Kihumba/private-/Phase-C/Android Programming/2 - The Android UI/README.md

 # Outcome 2 - The Android UI

 ## Skill Description
 The users of your application will interact with the application through the user interfaces (UI).
-Android provides a collection of `View` and `ViewGroup` objects that offer you common input controls (such as buttons and text fields) and various layout models (such as a linear or relative layout).
+The Fellow will be able to make use of the collection of `View` and `ViewGroup` objects in Android to create common input controls (such as buttons and text fields) and layout models (such as a linear or relative layout).

 ## Output
 After attaining this skill, and as a demonstration of it, I should be able to create an Android app that looks like the Gmail app (only the Interface).